Keyboard shortcuts

 swissarmyhammer model show

-Examples: sah model show # Show use case assignments sah model # Same as ‘show’ (default)
+Examples: sah model show # Show current model sah model # Same as ‘show’ (default)

 Usage: swissarmyhammer model show [OPTIONS]